 A. Anything larger than 24 inches is preferable for casual gaming.
 Most serious gamers are more concerned about refresh rates and screen resolutions, but something around 32 inches is more than enough for hardcore gaming and everyday use.

-A. This largely depends on what your graphics card and monitor support, but DisplayPort is more computer-oriented.
+A. This largely depends on what your graphics card and computer monitor support, but DisplayPort is more computer oriented.
 HDMI was designed for general electronics like TVs, projectors, and Blu-ray players.
 As a result, DisplayPort tends to have an advantage when it comes to the highest resolutions and refresh rates it supports.

 A. The stand that comes with it is usually more than enough to provide a stable base on a desk.
-If you want to free up some space, a wall-mounted stand or multi-monitor display lifts the monitor off the desk.
+Take note of whether it is an adjustable stand, as this may affect your comfort level.
+However, if you want to free up some desk space, a wall-mounted stand or multi-monitor display is a potential solution.